AGraves33/Portfolio/README.md

 - Analyzed olympians by their age groups,their average age, height, and weight based on gender.
 - Displayed results using matplotlib library.
 - Created a groupby table to analyze the average BMI of atheletes based on the country they competted for and their gender.
--Value: Demonstrates knowledge with the Pandas library, as well as matplotlib to analyze and visualize data.
+- Value: Demonstrates knowledge with the Pandas library, as well as matplotlib to analyze and visualize data.

 SQL<br/>
 Northwind Traders Database (SQL Server)